reflen/kakuen/README.md

   * support random typed data generator (for json only)

 ## Change log

+  * v5.0
+    * Add command line
+    * Using chalk for colorful log
+    * Update dependences
   * v4.0.0 add schema-based mockup using [chance](http://chancejs.com/) data generator
   * v3.5.4 fix file name in windows system

-## Roadmap
-  * integrate with a integrated tools similar to apiblueprint http://apiblueprint.org

 ## Author
   * Homer Quan (hi@homerquan.me)

 ## License

-Copyright (c) 2013-2015 Homer Quan (http://www.homerquan.me)
+Copyright (c) 2013-2018 Homer Quan (http://www.homerquan.me)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in